 The Tuition Fee Waiver Coordinator in the Office of Human Resources administers the Tuition Fee Waiver Program.
 Tuition Fee waiver applications and Individual Career Development Plan forms are available above or in the Office of Human Resources.
 A Tuition Fee Waiver application must be submitted each quarter to the Office of Human Resources by the deadline to ensure continuous participation.

 The deadlines are set to meet enrollment and registration needs.
 All participants must submit their Tuition Fee Waiver applications to the Office of Human Resources no later than the specified term deadline.
-PLEASE NOTE: Late Fee Waivers WILL NOT be approved after the quarter begins.
+Late Fee Waivers WILL NOT be approved after the quarter begins.
+PLEASE NOTE: These dates are subject to change.

 |Quarter Term||Deadline||Semester Term||Deadline|